Cozumel Itinerary: Paradise Planning for the Pathologically Unprepared

 Ambitious 7-Day Cozumel Deep Dive: Living Like a Local

 By day six of your Cozumel itinerary, you’ve earned mainland excursion rights.
 Ferry back to Playa del Carmen to visit Tulum’s clifftop ruins or the more distant but magnificent Chichen Itza.
+Many travelers extend their adventure by planning a trip to Riviera Maya to explore additional archaeological wonders and cenotes.
 These trips run $75-100 for transportation and entrance fees, plus additional costs for guided tours that prevent you from mistaking astronomical observatories for ancient bathrooms.
+While on the mainland, consider exploring the diverse things to do in Playa del Carmen beyond just catching the ferry back to Cozumel.
 These archaeological wonders provide context for Cozumel’s Maya heritage and justify the temporary abandonment of your beach chair.

 Every extended vacation requires a recovery day, ideally scheduled after major excursions.
 Day seven should involve minimal movement beyond shifting from pool to beach to spa and back.
 The Presidente Intercontinental offers treatments starting at $85 that effectively erase travel fatigue, while quieter beaches like Playa San Francisco provide natural therapy where the only interruption might be a friendly stray dog seeking shade or validation of its life choices.